Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 The Lie Mike Believes

-Mike’s lie is brutally simple:
+Mike’s lie is simple:

-But the show is sharper than that.
-We know that a better motive does not erase harm.
 Mike’s love for Kaylee is real.
 His guilt over Matt is real.
-His contempt for needless cruelty is real.
-Yet none of that changes the fact that he repeatedly chooses a business built on exploitation, murder, addiction, and fear.
+His disgust toward needless cruelty is real.
+Yet none of that changes the fact that he repeatedly chooses a business built on addiction, murder, exploitation, and fear.

-Mike’s lie is not that he is innocent.
+His lie is not that he is innocent.
+He is too honest for that.

 His lie is that guilt plus competence equals moral balance.